7 Simple Substitutes for Almond Bark

 Frosting

-Frosting or icing is an ideal substitute for Almond Bark in decorating cupcakes and cakes.
+Frosting or icing is an ideal substitute for Almond Bark when decorating cupcakes and cakes.
 It’s made of eggs, butter, sugar, cream cheese, milk, and flavorings.

 There’s also another type of frosting made of water and powdered sugar known as glace.
 You can melt the frosting and add colors you’d like.
 If the results are too thin, add shortening, and it’ll harden correctly.